LohithAnalyst/Streamlytics-Business-Problems---SQL/README.md

 SELECT
     type,
     COUNT(*)
-FROM netflix
+FROM Streamlytics
 GROUP BY 1;
 ```

-**Objective:** Determine the distribution of content types on Netflix.
+**Objective:** Determine the distribution of content types on Streamlytics.

 ### 2. Find the Most Common Rating for Movies and TV Shows